 Organize Your Space

 Simple as it may sound, cleaning up your home can help you cut down on distractions and improve your sense of well-being.
 Keeping a neat office offers the same thing in terms of maintaining focus and lowering your stress levels, allowing for a productive workspace.
-If you’re feeling a lack of motivation during the day, take a few minutes to decompress by tidying up and decluttering your desk, filing your paperwork, and wiping down surfaces and devices to give yourself a clean slate.
+Most of us have also a collection of old electronics which we no longer use.
+It might be beneficial to declutter your space while also keeping in mind how to dispose electronics properly.
+Additionally, If you’re feeling a lack of motivation during the day, take a few minutes to decompress by tidying up and decluttering your desk, filing your paperwork, and wiping down surfaces and devices to give yourself a clean slate.

 Music can have a positive effect on both physical and mental responses to stress.
 If you can wear headphones at your desk, you have a powerful tool readily available to help you manage your response to stress and alter your mood.
 Opting for noise-canceling headphones can help you cut out distractions and improve focus, too.
 If you can’t listen to your favorite tunes during the workday, use your break time to disengage and relax with a few songs.